Track Metadata

 Album Art

 As usual, TxID should be incremented each time you send a query, and will be used to identify the response messages.
 D should have the same value you used in your initial query context setup packet, identifying the device that is asking the question.
 Sr and Tr are the slot in which the track being asked about can be found and its track type; each has the same values used in CDJ status packets.
-Finally, artwork identifies the specific artwork image you are requesting, as it was specified in the track medatata response.
-As with other graphical requests, the value after D, which identifies the location of the menu for which data is being loaded, is 8.
+Finally, artwork identifies the specific artwork image you are requesting, as it was specified in the track metadata response.
+As with other requests for graphical or binary objects, the value after D, which identifies the location of the menu for which data is being loaded, is 8.

 The response will be a message with type 4002

-arguments.
-The first argument echoes back our request type, which was
+The first argument echoes back our request type, which was`2003`.

 To experiment with this, start up dysentery in a Clojure REPL and connect to a player as described in Experimenting with Metadata, then evaluate an expression like: